What Is the Treatment for High Vitamin B12 Levels?

 Tips to Actively Lower B12 Levels

-No proven method to actively lower B12.
+There is no specific treatment to actively lower vitamin B12 levels; management focuses on stopping unnecessary supplementation and identifying and treating the underlying cause.
 The main focus should be to find and treat the root problem causing high vitamin B12, rather than just aiming to decrease the B12 levels.
 Here are a few ways you may manage excessive vitamin B12 symptoms:

 • Adjust Supplement Intake: If you are taking B12 supplements or injections prescribed by your doctor, talk to them about lowering the dose or the frequency.
 A proper consultation becomes necessary to control unusually high levels.